Skip to content

 Flat high-performance in-motion dish challenges

 The flat high-performance in-motion dish does not have hardly any of the issues above.
 It is still susceptible to radar interference, and it doesn't have a standard marine mount, but it's much better.
+It does consume quite a bit power, though, and while 3rd party DC conversion kits exist, the smaller dishes are better for power constrained boats.

 It's still not as marine-grade as I would like - the cable connectors in particular look to be a weak point.
 You can read my full review here.